-In the course of performing its duties, the Board receives complaints about non-State schools and/or their governing bodies.
+In the course of performing its duties, the Board receives complaints about non-State schools and/or their governing bodies, as well as about unaccredited schools.
 The Board is committed to dealing with complaints fairly, objectively, equitably and in a manner that enables due process.

 The Board also receives and deals with complaints relating to its own performance and its statutory functions.
-The Board welcomes feedback and complaints as effective and valuable tools in staff and business development enabling it to continually work to improve service delivery.
+The Board welcomes feedback as an effective and valuable tool in staff and business development enabling it to continually work to improve service delivery.

 For more details about the Board’s complaint management process, please see the following:

-- NSSAB Complaints Management Procedures - Complaints about schools / governing bodies [Pdf 1MB]
+- NSSAB Complaints Management Procedures - Complaints about schools / governing bodies / unaccredited schools [Pdf 518KB]

-- NSSAB Complaints Management Procedures - Complaints about the Board / Authorised persons [Pdf 1MB]
+- NSSAB Complaints Management Procedures - Complaints about the Board / Authorised persons [Pdf 522KB].

 Printed copies of these documents are available on request from the Board Secretariat.